Musicals101.com

 b.
 18??
 (Lawrence, KS) - d.
 Jan.
 6, 1911 (Central Islip, NY)

-Williams starred in Florenz Ziegfeld's Follies from 1910 through 1919, becoming the first African American to co-star with whites in a major Broadway production.
-His routines included an acclaimed pantomime of a poker game, his signature comic ballad, "Nobody," and songs like "You Got the Right Church But the Wrong Pew."
-A favorite in vaudeville, he became the first black headliner on the Keith-Albee circuit.
-One incident bears mentioning here – when Williams stepped up to the bar in New York's elegant Astor Hotel and ordered a drink, a white bartender tried to scare him off by telling Williams the charge was $50.
+Despite his extraordinary success, Williams was often confronted by bigotry.
+On one occasion, when he stepped up to the bar in New York's elegant Astor Hotel and ordered a drink, a white bartender tried to scare him off by saying the charge would be $50.
 Williams took a thick roll of hundred dollar bills out of his pocket, placed it on the bar and ordered a round for everyone in the room.

-Williams appeared in several silent films that bear mute testimony to his comic genius.
+Williams appeared in several silent films that bear mute testimony to his comic genius, including one which preserves his acclaimed poker game pantomime routine.
 Never willing to rest, he ignored ominous symptoms while touring for the Shubert Brothers in 1922, and collapsed during a performance in Detroit.
-Taken back to his home in Manhattan, the much-loved Williams died a few days later at age 48.
+Rushed back to his Manhattan home, the much-loved Williams died a few days later at age 48.

 Willson, Meredith